Tom's Diner: Background

-In 1990, two British record producers under the name DNA remixed "Tom's Diner", grafting Vega's vocals onto a dance beat from Soul II Soul ("Keep On Movin'") and turning her simple ad-libbed outro – "Do do do uh, do da-do uh" – into the song's driving hook.
-It was impossible to get a whole song into a sampler, so they spent evenings and weekends cutting Vega's vocals into little bits.
+In 1990, two English record producers under the name DNA remixed "Tom's Diner", grafting Vega's vocals onto a dance beat from British musical collective Soul II Soul ("Keep On Movin'") and turning her simple ad-libbed outro – "Do do do uh, do da-do uh" – into the song's driving hook.
+At the time, it was impossible to get a whole song into a sampler, so they spent evenings and weekends cutting Vega's vocals into little bits.
 Without permission from Vega, her record label, or publisher, the duo released the remix on a limited basis for distribution to clubs as "Oh Suzanne" by "DNA featuring Suzanne Vega".
-Vega's record company of the time, A&M, decided to buy and release the remix rather than take DNA to court for copyright infringement.
+Vega's record company of the time, A&M, arranged to release the remix rather than take DNA to court for copyright infringement.

-A&M struck the deal after consulting with Vega, who liked the interpretation, and DNA, who conducted the transaction through intermediaries without revealing their true identities.
+A&M struck the deal after consulting with Vega, who liked the interpretation.
 Vega told a British columnist, "(A&M) asked me what I thought of it and I told them it was really kind of nice.
 So I said, 'Go ahead and release it.'
-I wasn't expecting it to be successful-I never thought it would be that popular.
+I wasn't expecting it to be successful—I never thought it would be that popular.
 It just seemed very charming."
-The remix became a much larger hit than Vega had with the song originally, peaking at number two on the UK Singles Chart and number five on the US Billboard Hot 100, and it became one of a handful of tracks to chart in the top 10 of both the Modern Rock Tracks (number seven) and Billboard R&B/Hip-Hop Tracks (number ten) charts.
-The remix also reached number one in Austria, Germany, Greece and Switzerland.
-A music video was also made of this version.
+The remix became a much larger hit than Vega had with the song originally, peaking at number two on the UK singles chart and number five on the US Billboard Hot 100, and it became one of a handful of tracks to chart in the top 10 of both the Modern Rock Tracks (number seven) and Billboard Hot R&B Singles (number 10) charts.
+The remix also reached number one in Austria, Germany, Greece, Luxembourg and Switzerland.

 Composition

 The remix of the song is written in the key of F minor in common time with a tempo of 99 beats per minute.
 Vega's vocals span from F3 to E4 in the song.

-It was certified Gold in Germany in 1990.